 John Bell is a Chartered Engineer with over 30 years experience in the energy sector having worked at Vice President or Managing Director level at BP, Statoil AS and Suncor Energy (Syria).

 He has spent a large part of his career in the Middle East, as well as time in North Africa, FSU, the Americas, the UK North Sea, Scandinavia & the Caribbean.
 Mr Bell has a First Class Honours Degree in Engineering from Strathclyde University in Scotland and studied Executive Leadership at Haas Business School, University of Berkeley California.
-Previous public company directorships include Gulf Keystone Petroleum, Tethys Petroleum where he was Executive Chairman.
+Previous public company directorships include Gulf Keystone Petroleum, Tethys Petroleum where he was Executive Chairman and Aminex where he was Non Executive Chairman.
 He was appointed as a Non Executive Director of Gulfsands in 2014 and then appointed Managing Director in 2016.

 Andrew James Morris